 - Enabling individuals to regain sense of control and “normalcy,” often supporting improved relationships, employment, childcare, and meeting life goals.

 - Improving birth results in pregnant women suffering from OUD.

 - Reducing risk of HIV, Hepatitis C, and other related health risks.

 Will I have to do toxicology screens (drug tests) to receive opioid recovery medication treatment?

 You will initially be required to submit to a toxicology screen at the outset of treatment.
-Our Care Coordinators or your providers will provide you with information about where to go locally for a urine toxicology screen, or how to complete a convenient screen at home with our saliva test kit.
+Our case managers or your providers will provide you with information about where to go locally for a urine toxicology screen, or how to complete a convenient screen at home with our saliva test kit.